matthiaskoenig/dfba/guidelines/DFBA models in SBML.md

 ### Dummy species & Exchange reactions
 * **`[TOP-R0006]`** The top model **MUST** have a dummy species with `id="dummy_S"`.
 The dummy species is required for the definition of the dummy reactions in SBML L3V1.
 <!--
-Matthias: TOP-R0006/TOP-R0008 We should think about moving to L3V2, where there is no more requirement for the dummy species.
-This would simplify and clarify things, i.e. remove the dummy species rules.
+mkoenig: TOP-R0006/TOP-R0008 SBML L3V2 does not have any requirements for dummy species.
+This will simplify and clarify things, i.e. remove the dummy species rules.
-I have to check if roadrunner is supporting this, if yes we can go to L3V2.
-Also no real SBOTerm fitting for dummy species or reaction.
-Using empty set for now.
-Leandro: can have separate guidelines for L3V1 and L3V2
-Matthias: good point.
-Let's finish the L3V1 first.
-Main differences are the dummy species and the min/max functions between L3V1 and L3V2.
 -->
 * **`[TOP-R0007]`** For every exchange reaction in the `FBA` submodel, there **MUST** exist a dummy exchange reaction in the `TOP` model.
 * **`[TOP-R0008]`** Each dummy exchange reaction **MUST** include the dummy species `dummy_S` as product with stochiometry `1.0`.